Canto-Network/Canto/x/liquidstaking/spec/05_begin_block.md

   - calc diff between entry.SharesDst and dstDel.Shares
   - if calc is positive (meaning there is a penalty during the redelegation period)
     - calc penalty amt which is the token value of shares lost due to slashing
-    - send penalty amt of tokens to chunk (if unpairing insurance balance is below penalty amt, send all insurance's balance to chunk)
+    - send penalty amt of tokens to chunk
     - chunk delegate additional shares corresponding penalty amt